danp0kes/age-predictor/README.md

 ## Data

-7.5k photos with accompanying ages are saved in the `datasets/faces/` folder.
-A diverse distribution of ages was used to represent those from 1-100 and looks like as follows:
+7.5k photos with accompanying ages was used.
+A diverse distribution of ages represented those from 1-100.

 ![age-distr.](pics/age_distributions.png)

 ## Process